CITY PULSE: Water and Color

 The Full Circle Gallery is hosting Anum Ashraf, Arif Ansari, Farooq Aftab, Muntehaa Azad and Sadia Arif’s art exhibition titled ‘Water and Color’ from April 30 to May 20.
 Call 0303-2239038 for more information.

-The ArtChowk Gallery is hosting Fatima Khalid, Hina Tabassum and Khushbakht Somroo’s art exhibition titled ‘Where Future Lies’ until April 29.
+The ArtChowk Gallery is hosting Jamil Siddiqui’s solo calligraphy exhibition titled ‘Iqra’ from 5pm to 8pm on May 9.
 Call 021-35300482 for more information.

 Maidan